userfrosting/wdvss/README.md

-# Web Data Validation and Sanitization Standard (WDVSS)
+# Web Data Validation Standard Schema (WDVSS)

+*Revision 2.0, 2016 June 1*

 ## Overview

-The goal of this project is to create an interoperable standard for validating and sanitizing data exchanged over the web.
+The goal of this project is to create an interoperable standard for validating data exchanged over the web.
 In particular, it focuses on data submitted to a web server via HTTP GET and POST requests.
 It should be flexible enough to accommodate both server-side and client-side validation.

 ## Background

-Validating and sanitizing client data is an essential part of modern web applications and services.
-Proper server-side sanitization and validation is critical to server security, protecting web servers and their users from SQL injection, cross-site scripting (XSS), and other malicious attacks.
+Validating client data is an essential part of modern web applications and services.
+Proper server-side validation is critical to server security, protecting web servers and their users from SQL injection, cross-site scripting (XSS), and other malicious attacks.
 Validation is also an important aspect of user experience, communicating and enforcing the requirements of the underlying data model.
 It is suprising, then, that no standard currently exists for how this should be done.

 ## Scope

 Although the examples used in this document will be presented in the [JavaScript Object Notation (JSON)](http://www.json.org/) format, the standard itself is not meant to be tied to any particular data format.
-The standard shall be confined to validating and sanitizing HTTP GET and POST requests - other types of requests and communication protocols such as FTP, POP, etc are not addressed by this standard.
+The standard shall be confined to validating HTTP GET and POST requests - other types of requests and communication protocols such as FTP, POP, etc are not addressed by this standard.

 ## The Standard

 ### Schema

-A **schema** is a document that partially or fully specifies the rules for validating and sanitizing data submitted by a client to a server as part of a single HTTP POST or GET request.
+A **schema** is a document that partially or fully specifies the rules for validating data submitted by a client to a server as part of a single HTTP POST or GET request.

 A schema shall consist of a collection of **fields**.
 Each field refers to a distinct piece of data being submitted as part of the request.